Why should you discover SuperKicks? Firstly, it’s an interactive way to have fun playing football and learn the skills you need to play.

 I believe it can really give players a sense of confidence, so you don’t have to go to a session where there’s 30 or 40 people around you if you prefer not to.

 My first advice would be to look at what you’re comfortable with doing yourself.
 So, if you’re looking at it from a parent’s point of view, there are the different strands like the basics shooting, passing and dribbling.
-There are different parts of the app in which parent and child can engage with each other, so I’d want to be getting involved and helping out my child.
+There are different parts of the programme in which parent and child can engage with each other, so I’d want to be getting involved and helping out my child.